jgm/djot/doc/syntax.md

     5) five
     8) six

-A list is classed as *tight* if it contains blank lines between items, or between blocks inside an item.
+A list is classed as *tight* if it does not contain blank lines between items, or between blocks inside an item.
 Blank lines at the start or end of a list do not count against tightness.

     - one
     - two